ncassidy/dispel/README.md

 3. From the "Main Menu", select the "Targets" menu item and "Add Target" using the Twitter handle obtained above.

-## How to begin automated replies to suspected Russian bot threads:
+## How to begin automated tweet scanning with replies to suspected Russian bot threads:
 1. Start the Nyet application.
 ```bash
 npm start
 ```
-2. After one or more valid accounts and bot targets have been added to Nyet, from the "Main Menu", select the "Start Scanning" option.
+2. After one or more valid accounts and bot targets have been added to Nyet, from the "Main Menu", select the "Scan Bots" option.

 ## How to begin automated abuse reporting of suspected Russian bot threads: